 - Light plays an important part in controlling our internal body clocks.
 Try spending a little extra time outside during the day for a boost of fresh air and natural light.
 If your baby is struggling to wake up in the morning, make sure the room gets lots of natural light.

-- Do a bit of extra exercise with your baby – like playing games outside – so she’ll sleep well, but don’t totally wear her out as over-tired children are harder to get to sleep.
+- Do a bit of extra exercise with your baby – like playing games outside – so they’ll sleep well.
+But don’t totally wear them out as over-tired children are – strange as it sounds– actually harder to get to sleep.

-- Ensure the bedroom environment is good for sleep – cool, quiet and dark with a bed that is comfortable and supportive.
+- Ensure the bedroom environment is good for sleep.
+Make it cool, quiet and dark with a bed that is comfortable and supportive.

 The important thing to remember is to keep your child’s sleep routine as similar as possible.
 The Sleep Council says that “children with good sleep routines tend to cope better with the changes in time as they know what to expect at the end of the day” – ie. your normal, if slightly altered with timings, bedtime routine.

-Making little rather than large changes tends to work best.
-Remember, even if it takes a few days, your baby will naturally settle back into a routine.
+And, remember, even if it takes a few days, your baby will soon naturally settle back into a routine.